Best of Skincare 2016

 It took me a long time to find the right balance with retinol and I've found that using it every other night is what my skin likes best.
 I have a love-hate relationship with retinol in that I can't just go on autopilot when using it; even after years of using it, I am still constantly gauging how happy my skin is.
 That said, it's really cleared my skin up and its age-preventing benefits can be read about all over the internet.
 For off nights I use a glycolic product which I've found (with a lot of trial and error) to really help fend off daytime flaking.
 The Peter Thomas Roth glycolic gel does the trick without being too harsh.

 Thanks to P50 and retinol, acne's not my big concern anymore, but Mother Nature is still generous enough to present me with a hormonal gift on my face now and again.
-I'm a big essential oil lover and swear by organic tea tree oil for preventing pimples from getting worse; Bliss Beauty's is my favorite and it's a total steal for how good it is.
+I'm a big essential oil lover and swear by organic tea tree oil for preventing pimples from getting worse.
+Since I apply it directly on my face, Aetos' is my favorite since it's both organic and non-GMO, and it's a total steal for the amount you get.
 For the stubborn zits and that turn into something I'm dying to squeeze, I force myself to resist and instead use the Nexcare patches.
-(Unfortunately I've found these don't work before the whitehead stage.)
+(I've found these don't work before the whitehead stage.)
 These literally absorb the oil from the zit and, even if it's still red the next day, it's always significantly shrunken in volume.
 (Nothing concealer can't cover!)
 They're also very satisfying to look at the next morning in that gross, Bioré strip kind of way. :)